 Our exhibits are free and open to the public.

-As one of the cultural hubs on campus, the Liberty University Art Gallery offers students and the community the opportunity to experience the beauty and essence of art.
+As one of the cultural hubs on campus, the Liberty University Art Museum offers students and the community the opportunity to experience the beauty and essence of art.

 - 2020-2021 Exhibition Season

 - 2019-2020 Exhibition Season

 - 2018-2019 Exhibition Season

 The Liberty University Art Gallery opened with its inaugural exhibition in Fall 2009.
 A painting from that show, a landscape by David Heath, was donated to the university and became the first piece in Liberty’s permanent collection.
 Since then, the patrons and artists have continued to donate unique works of art to our collection.
 The Blue Ridge Plein Air Painters donated six pieces to Liberty’s art gallery in the summer of 2013.